Crown Vic (film): Plot

 Nick Holland is a newly minted officer with the Los Angeles Police Department.
 On his first night shift, he is assigned to patrol the city with experienced policeman Ray Mandel.
 Ray and Nick are completely different personalities; while Nick is a down-to-earth, self-proclaimed world improver, Ray is a divorced pessimist with a penchant for breaking the rules and resorting to violence.
-In their shift, they are responsible for all kinds of incidents, from robberies to domestic unrest to car fires.
+In their shift, they respond to all kinds of incidents, from robberies to domestic unrest to car fires.
 They also rescue a suspect who is nearly killed by a reckless plainclothes officer.
 Ray has the drug-addicted widow of his former partner picked up so he can talk to her and try to help her, and he has her abusive boyfriend taken in by another officer.
 Later, he goes off-duty and outside his territory to rescue his former partner's daughter, who was abandoned by her mother, who could not handle her.
 Ray admits to being the girl's biological father.
 The cops also find the abandoned car, which was driven by masked robbers who killed several people and were shown in the opening scene and several more times.
 In a traffic stop, Nick is taken hostage and almost killed.